ngnlang/ngn/README.md

 ### <- syntax
 Use `<-` to both send and receive messages.
 Let's assume we have a channel called `line`.
-- `line <- "hello"` would send a message to the channel.
+- `line <- "hello"` would send a string message to the channel.
 - `<- line` would cause the program to stop and wait for a single message.

 Regarding the last point: if you had multiple things sending messages, you have the following options: